Following on the heels of another acquisition earlier this week, Twitter is adding to its fold a New York-based passwordsecurity startup called Mitro.

 In a blog post published Thursday, EFF Technology Projects Director Peter Eckersley said his organization was "very pleased" to see Mitro release its code under a General Public License on GitHub.
 Doing this will allow coders and other experts to contribute bug fixes, resolve other issues and build a body of documentation for the password security app, he noted.

-"Mitro is distinctive amongst free/open source password managers in that it's architected around cloud Relevant Products/Services storage," Eckersley wrote.
+"Mitro is distinctive amongst free/open source password managers in that it's architected around cloud storage," Eckersley wrote.
 "For security, the online password databases are encrypted with client-side keys derived from your master password.
 For availability, they are mirrored across three cloud storage providers.

 "With this design...passwords can be synchronized across all of your computers and devices with minimal effort.
 They can also be shared across teams and organizations.
-For those reasons, we're excited about the possibility that Mitro may turn into a valuable piece ofinfrastructure Relevant Products/Services for the community."
+For those reasons, we're excited about the possibility that Mitro may turn into a valuable piece ofinfrastructure for the community."

 We reached out to Eckersley to ask for more details about how the EFF will work with Mitro.
 He told us the company made a compelling case that "this technology was a missing piece of the puzzle for a lot of people," and added that one of the questions the EFF will help it look at is whether Mitro might eventually want to create its own foundation to promote its open-source development further.